Alan Shearer: 1986–1992: Southampton

-Blackburn Rovers (1992–1996)
+1992–1996: Blackburn Rovers

 Despite making just one goalless appearance as England failed to progress past the Euro 1992 group stages, Shearer was soon subject to an English transfer record-breaking £3.6 million bid from Blackburn Rovers.
 Although there was also interest from Manchester United manager Alex Ferguson, Blackburn benefactor Jack Walker's millions were enough to prise the striker from Southampton, and Shearer moved north to Ewood Park in the middle of 1992.

 On 15 August 1992, the opening weekend of the first Premier League season, Shearer scored twice against Crystal Palace with two strikes from the edge of the 18-yard box.
 He missed half of his first season with Blackburn through injury after snapping his right anterior cruciate ligament in a match against Leeds United in December 1992, but scored 16 goals in the 21 games in which he did feature.
 Shearer also became a regular in the England team this season and scored his second international goal; it came in a 4–0 1994 FIFA World Cup qualifier win over Turkey in November.
-However, Shearer was forced to miss January through to May due to injury and England's World Cup qualification chances were hit by a run of poor form.
+Shearer was forced to miss January through to May due to injury and England's World Cup qualification chances were hit by a run of poor form.

 Returning to fitness for the 1993–94 season, he scored 31 goals from 40 games as Blackburn finished runners-up in the Premier League.
 His performances for the club led to him being named the Football Writers' Association Footballer of the Year for that season.
 On the international scene, England had failed to qualify for the 1994 World Cup finals, but Shearer added three more goals to his international tally before embarking on his most successful domestic season as a player to date.